MrSwitch/hello.js/README.md

 ### Changing code?
-Please adopt the tests.
+Please adopt the continuous integration tests.

 	# Using NodeJS on your dev environment
 	# cd into the project root and install dev dependencies
 	npm install -l

-	# run tests in phantomjs
+	# run continuous integration tests
-	grunt test
+	npm test

-~~Open a couple of browsers with the given URL (e.g. it'll say "Karma v0.9.8 server started at http://localhost:9876/").
-The tests are triggered when the code is modified~~
+Open a couple of browsers with the given URL (e.g. it'll say "Karma v0.9.8 server started at http://localhost:9876/").
+The tests are triggered when the code is modified